omergilani/omergilani.github.io/_portfolio/cv_ma.md

 ## Person Detection in Unconstrained Environment
 <img align="right" src="/images/human_detection.png" width="40%">
 Person detection has been an active area of research due to its wide range of potential applications in pedestrian detection, in-store video analytics, crowd management, and video surveillance.
 Among a few challenges faced are varying viewpoints, illumination, postures, and sensing modalities.
-However, strong priors exist for an efficient and practical solution; e.g., movement characteristic, scene properties, postural connectivity etc., Our research aims to develop an efficient model of person detection for variety of challenges in real-world applications
+However, strong priors exist for an efficient and practical solution; e.g., movement characteristic, scene properties, postural connectivity etc., Our research aims to develop an efficient model of person detection for a variety of challenges in real-world applications

 ### Publications
 - M. N. Khan et. al., Photo detector-based indoor positioning systems variants: A new look, Computers & Electrical Engineering, vol. 83, 106607, 2020